Zinc Roofing & Cladding

 Correct Zinc Roof Installation Process

 The Metal roof company works with a trusted metal roof contractor network of over 100 trained and experienced standing seam metal roof installers.
 Standing seam zinc roof installation uses traditional skills and techniques and requires specialist equipment and a considerable amount of skill.
 Most of our trusted installers are members of the FTMRC, a trade body promoting training, skills and good practice within the industry.
 Call us today or get a FREE estimate for your project.
-For more information on zinc roofing call: 0208 810 0120
+For more information on zinc roofing call our Head Office in London: 0208 810 0120

 Got questions?
 We’ve got answers.
 View our most common questions on zinc roofing and zinc cladding.
-You can always get in touch by calling our office on 0208 810 0120 for futher information.
+You can always get in touch by calling our Head Office on 0208 810 0120 for further information.

 A zinc roof should have a long life, be resistant to corrosion and offer value for money in comparison to other types of metal roofing products.